 The first private landholder in the area was Samuel E. Hope who purchased land on the north side of the Anclote River in 1864.
 After the Civil War, two brothers from Ocala, Frederic and Benjamin Meyers, purchased land from Hope and established homesteads on the river.
 In 1876, A. W. Ormond and his daughter, Mary, moved from South Carolina and became the first settlers to live in what are now the city limits of Tarpon Springs.

 The event that hastened the development of Tarpon Springs, as well as the settlement of much of the southern half of Florida, was the Disston land purchase of 1881.
 Hamilton Disston, a wealthy saw manufacturer from Philadelphia, shrewdly acquired 4 million acres of Florida land at twenty-five cents per acre from the Florida Internal Improvement Trust Fund.
-This fund was set up in 1855 to administer State lands that were available for sale to the public.
+This fund was set up in 1855 to administer state lands that were available for sale to the public.
 After the Civil War the fund became mired in debt and by state statute, could not sell land until the debt was cleared.
-Approximately 20,000 acres of the purchase were located in what are now Pinellas, Pasco, and Hillsborough counties.
+Approximately 20,000 acres of the purchase were located in what is now Pinellas, Pasco, and Hillsborough counties.

 In 1882 Disston’s surveyor, Major Mathew Robinson Marks, conducted the first survey and laid out the town of Tarpon Springs (then called Lake Butler).
 Disston formed the Lake Butler Villa Company and selected Tarpon Springs as the base of operations because of its location.

 Gradually the town grew.
-In 1884 a post office was open with Ed Blum, a Russian Jew, serving as the postmaster.
+In 1884 a post office was opened with Ed Blum, a Russian Jew, serving as the postmaster.
 Within a few years, the town had attracted about 300 residents.
 On February 12, 1887, Tarpon Springs became the first incorporated city on the Pinellas peninsula.

 The second major event of 1887 was the arrival of the first railroad, the Orange Belt Railway.
-Three years earlier Granville Noblit, a surveyor the the Orange Belt, surveyed land from Tarpon Springs to St. Petersburg for a railway.
+Three years earlier Granville Noblit, a surveyor of the Orange Belt, surveyed land from Tarpon Springs to St. Petersburg for a railway.
 The City of Tarpon Springs granted the railroad the land to build a depot.
 The right-of-way for the line was donated by Disston.
 Before the trains, the only way to get to Tarpon Springs was by train to Sanford, overland by horse and buggy to Cedar Key, then by steamboat to Tarpon Springs.
 Transportation advances in 1887 also included the construction of the lighthouse on Anclote Key.